Gradians to Revolutions Converter

 How to Convert Gradians to Revolutions

-The angle in revolutions is equal to the gradians divided by 400.
+The angle in revolutions is equal to the angle in gradians divided by 400.

 Gradians and revolutions are both units used to measure angle.
 Keep reading to learn more about each unit of measure.

 This unit simplifies the measurements of right angles, as 90° is equal to 100 gradians.

 A gradian is sometimes also referred to as a grad, gon, or grade.
 Gradians can be abbreviated as g, and are also sometimes abbreviated as gr or grd.
 For example, 1 gradian can be written as 1g, 1 gr, or 1 grd.

 A revolution, or turn, is equal to 1 rotation around a circle, or 360°.
 Revolutions are commonly used to measure the speed of rotation, for example when measuring the revolutions per minute (RPM) of a vehicle's engine.

 A revolution is sometimes also referred to as a turn, cycle, or complete rotation.
 Revolutions can be abbreviated as r, and are also sometimes abbreviated as rev or cyc.
 For example, 1 revolution can be written as 1 r, 1 rev, or 1 cyc.